EliEladElrom/cra-template-must-have-libraries/template/README.md

 - `yarn test` - launches the test runner in the interactive watch mode.

 - `yarn build` - builds the app for production to the `build` folder.
 - `yarn eject` - exposes content of `react-script` package
 - `yarn lint` - lints project files according to Airbnb — as part of their style guide 👍 — it provides an ESLint configuration that anyone can use and it is the standard.
+- `yarn fix` - fix lints issues according to style guide set.
 - `yarn format` - will format your code prettier using opinionated settings inside `.prettierrc` file.
-- `isready` - will check if the code is ready for showtime (production), run lint, format and build.
+- `yarn isready` - will check if the code is ready for showtime (production), run lint, format and build.

 CRA template only support `scripts` and `dependencies` inside generated `package.json`.
 No `devDependencies` is possible on CRA template for now.

 ## Testing

-Testing is done with [Jest](https://github.com/facebook/jest) &  [Enzyme](https://airbnb.io/enzyme/).
+Testing is supported with [Enzyme](https://airbnb.io/enzyme/) that works with [Jest](https://github.com/facebook/jest).

 ## Eslint configurations

-Lint is set according to Airbnb — as part of their style guide.
+Lint is set according to Airbnb style guide — as part of their style guide.
 Feel free to tweak `.eslintrc`.

 ## Format configurations

-[Prettier](https://prettier.io/) is set using my opinionated settings, feel free to [tweak prettier rules](https://prettier.io/docs/en/configuration.html) inside `.prettierrc` file to match your code style.
+[Prettier](https://prettier.io/) is set using my opinionated settings, feel free to [tweak prettier rules](https://prettier.io/docs/en/configuration.html) inside config file `.prettierrc` to match your code style.

+## Configure Components Templates

+[generate-react-cli](https://github.com/arminbro/generate-react-cli) help speed up productivity in React projects, feel free to tweak rules inside the config file `generate-react-cli.json` to match your needs.

 ## Where to go from here?